 Synonyms

-How to enable and use synonyms
+Describes how to enable and use synonyms in Optimizely Graph.

 and TWO

-- Uni-directional (replacement): the synonyms are mapped to specific words in one direction using the
+- Uni-directional (replacement) – The synonyms are mapped to specific words in one direction using the

 =>

-syntax and only those specific words are used in the query.
+syntax, and only those specific words are used in the query.
 This is indicated with the=>

 arrow notation to indicate a synonym mapping.
-The values on the left will be replaced with the values on the right.
-Multiple unidirectional synonym mapping entries will be merged.
-So in this example, the following entriessnow => ice
+The values on the left are replaced with the values on the right.
+Multiple unidirectional synonym mapping entries are merged.
+So, in this example, the following entriessnow => ice

 andsnow => cold

-will be merged tosnow => ice, cold
+are merged tosnow => ice, cold

 .H20 => water Siteseeker, Welcome, Episerver => Optimizely William Henry Gates III => Bill Gates big apple, big fruit snow => ice snow => cold

-- Bi-directional (equivalent): the synonyms are treated as equivalent and go in both directions and all the words are used in the query expansion by separating them with commas.
+- Bi-directional (equivalent) – The synonyms are treated as equivalent and go in both directions, and all the words are used in the query expansion by separating them with commas.
 With this notation, overlapping entries (lines) will not be merged, so each line is its own entry.

-We can store synonyms using the REST endpoint configured in the GraphQL Gateway.
+You can store synonyms using the REST endpoint configured in the GraphQL Gateway.
 It requires authorization using your HMAC key and secret.

 PUT <GATEWAY_URL>/resources/synonyms